attivio/suit/docs/README.md

 If you are a developer in the SUIT project who needs to build a new version of the library, you use the command `npm run updateversion` to bump the version of SUIT to the next patch release (or use `npm run updateversion minor` or `npm run uipdateversion major` to update the minor or major version).
 Then you can use the command `npm run publishlib` to perform a clean, full build including all the available validation steps, and publish the resulting files to the NPM repository.
 You must be logged into npmjs.com (via `npm login`) to do this.

+### Contributing to the SUIT Library

+Details about how you can contribute to the SUIT library, including criteria for doing so, can be found [here](Contributing.md).

 ## All NPM Scripts
 The full list of scripts that you can run on the SUIT library is listed here:
 In this case, you can